juanroldan1989/gitops-manifests-repo/README.md

 ## ArgoCD

+- Provisioned via Helm chart.

-ArgoCD is a declarative, GitOps-based continuous delivery tool for Kubernetes.
+- ArgoCD is a declarative, GitOps-based continuous delivery tool for Kubernetes.

-It allows to manage Kubernetes applications by storing the desired state of the cluster in a Git repository and automating the process of syncing that state to the actual cluster.
+- It allows to manage Kubernetes applications by storing the desired state of the cluster in a Git repository and automating the process of syncing that state to the actual cluster.

-In a GitOps workflow, ArgoCD acts as **the bridge between applications code and the Kubernetes infrastructure**, ensuring that the changes in your Git repository are always reflected in the cluster.
+- In a GitOps workflow, ArgoCD acts as **the bridge between applications code and the Kubernetes infrastructure**, ensuring that the changes in your Git repository are always reflected in the cluster.

 ### Workflow Overview